Hlamong55/Hlamong55/README.md

 ## 🦾 About Me
 My development journey started with HTML, CSS, and JavaScript.
 Now, I **specialize in modern frameworks** and **libraries** like React.js and Tailwind CSS to build responsive, dynamic, and visually appealing web applications.

-Currently, I'm expanding my expertise by working on **full-stack projects, Next.js, TypeScript**, and MongoDB, and integrating JWT authentication for secure web applications.
+Currently, I'm expanding my full-stack development skills by working with **Next.js, TypeScript, FastAPI, Mongoose, DevOps tools**, and **RAC based authentication** to build secure and scalable web applications.

 -------------------